deckhouse/deckhouse/modules/021-cni-cilium/images/README.md

     - binaries from image `bpftool`
     - binaries from image `cni-plugins`
     - binaries from image `gops`
-    - deb-packages loaded from image `iptables` and installed
     - src of cilium *(loaded from fox)*
     - patches
     - binaries and shell-scripts of cilium *(builded from src)*